Joe FitzPatrick: Member of the Scottish Parliament

 At First Minister's Questions on 12 May 2022, FitzPatrick condemned reports of sexist, racist and homophobic comments at the Scottish Football Writers’ Association gala dinner.
 Nicola Sturgeon in response stated: "I very much agree with those sentiments.
 From what I have read about what occurred at that particular awards dinner, it was unacceptable.
 I pay tribute to Eilidh Barbour and others, who courageously took a stand against it and spoke out.
 It is never easy for any woman to speak out in that way, particularly in what is traditionally a man’s world, and Eilidh Barbour and her colleagues deserve credit for doing so."
 The Scottish Football Writers’ Association apologised after a speaker’s sexist and misogynistic jokes prompted attendees to walk out of its annual awards dinner.

 FitzPatrick was appointed Minister for Local Government Empowerment and Planning in March 2023 by First Minister Humza Yousaf.
 In May 2024, FitzPatrick stood down from Government as John Swinney was elected First Minister.
 FitzPatrick stated: "I supported your candidacy and I look forward to your leadership of the SNP and to you delivering your policy programme as FM.
 However, I believe that this would be a good opportunity for me to step down from my role as Minister for Local Government Empowerment and Planning.
 It has been an honour to serve in the last government and I am proud of working with COSLA and Scotland's 32 local authorities during that time, particularly to deliver a council tax freeze to support people through the current Westminster made cost living crisis.
 I know it's progressive policies like this that can make a difference to people and you will continue to take forward as First Minister and I commend your focus on child poverty.
 I will support you in your endeavours but feel it would be best to do so out of government."

 On 28 January 2025, FitzPatrick announced he would not seek re-election at the 2026 Scottish Parliament election.

+On 25 March 2026, FitzPatrick used his last contribution in The Scottish Parliament to seek an "absolute commitment" from First Minister John Swinney that, if re-elected, his government would ban conversion practices in Scotland.
+FitzPatrick stated: "Scotland has made great strides towards equality under the SNP, but those practices remain a stain on our country.
+Conversion practices should be banned as quickly as possible."

+Swinney committed to banning conversion practices in the first year of his government, if re-elected.
+He also paid tribute to FitzPatrick's public service, stating: "Given that this is Joe FitzPatrick’s last contribution in the Parliament after his 19 years of service, it is appropriate that it is on this topic, in respect of which he has given impressive leadership in advancing the rights of individuals in our society and has been a champion of equality.
+I pay a warm tribute to my friend and colleague Joe FitzPatrick as he stands down from the Parliament today."